- Course Number:

 The goal is for the student to become proficient at reading drug labels and interpreting drug orders as well as create labels for veterinary client use.

-Describe how a veterinarian writes drug orders and how to interpret it as well as create a label in a form a client can understand.
+3.2 Describe how a veterinarian writes drug orders and how to interpret them; create a label in a form a client can understand.

-Describe how to read and write a prescription and it’s component parts.
+3.4 Describe how to read and write a prescription and its component parts.

 The goal is for the student to develop a proficient working knowledge of calculating percentages of solutions for diluting and mixing purposes.